 In patients with known AF, anticoagulants can be used to significantly reduce the risk of a stoke occurring.
 The diagnosis of AF is therefore a key step towards preventing strokes.

-Under our atrial fibrillation programme there are three workstreams;
+Under our atrial fibrillation programme there were two workstreams;

 - DETECT – Increasing the detection and diagnosis of AF in the population (case finding).